|<<jdhopkins.com home contact us||press search site map>>|

 Dream of Astral Worlds.

-Astral Worlds is double CD number eleven from J.D. and the Sons of Rhythm, a fact which shows the depth and range of creativity from which this collective improvisation ensemble draws.
-Although there are similar starting points for textures and grooves, each of the previous ten CDs adds its own unique signature to the series.
+Astral Worlds is double Album number eleven from J.D. and the Sons of Rhythm, a fact which shows the depth and range of creativity from which this collective improvisation ensemble draws.
+Although there are similar starting points for textures and grooves, each of the previous ten Albums adds its own unique signature to the series.
 Different configurations of players, particularly bass players, and layered overdubs, create as much contrast as changing a tempo or rhythm pattern.

 Astral Worlds is no exception to this, keeping the live studio jams alive, changing between four different bass players, combining players in different ways, and presenting five highly unique and original overdubbed tracks.
 Trance-like grooves follow funky rhythms, with fast romps cascading into thoughtful adagios and precise articulation contrasted by the wailings of soaring souls.
 Phil's saxophone returns, violinist Chris Sedelmyer joins the mix, Preach Freedom of One World Tribe adds some Jembe, and for the first time since track 7 of Family Values a new keyboard player jumps in, Mark DeWalt of Catro Jazz Band.
 These additional sounds add new colors, ideas and personal styles to the mix.